sekariyad2000/elkstack-terraform/README.md

 ## ✍️ Author

-Created for a project based on a research assignment on cloud monitoring (Azure).
+Created for a project based on a research assignment on monitoring.